kyma-project/serverless/docs/user/00-50-limitations.md

 Running multiple Function build jobs at once (especially with no limits) may drain the cluster resources.
 To mitigate such risk, there is an additional limit of 5 simultaneous Function builds.
 If a sixth one is scheduled, it is built once there is a vacancy in the build queue.

-This limitation is configurable using [`containers.manager.envs.functionBuildMaxSimultaneousJobs`](../../../05-technical-reference/00-configuration-parameters/svls-01-serverless-chart.md#configurable-parameters).

 ## Runtime phase limitations
 In the runtime, the Functions serve user-provided logic wrapped in the WEB framework (`express` for Node.js and `bottle` for Python).
-Taking the user logic aside, those frameworks have limitations and depend on the selected [runtime profile](../../../05-technical-reference/svls-09-available-presets.md#functions-resources) and the Kubernetes nodes specification (see the note with reference specification at the end of this article).
+Taking the user logic aside, those frameworks have limitations and depend on the selected [runtime profile](/docs/user/07-80-available-presets.md#functions-resources) and the Kubernetes nodes specification (see the note with reference specification at the end of this document).

-The following describes the response times of the selected runtime profiles for a "hello world" Function requested at 50 requests/second.
+The following describes the response times of the selected runtime profiles for a "Hello World" Function requested at 50 requests/second.
 This describes the overhead of the serving framework itself.
 Any user logic added on top of that will add extra milliseconds and must be profiled separately.

 <div tabs name="steps" group="function-response-times">